What are blood steal phenomena?

 Haemodialysis is the process by which blood is diverted via the fistula to a hemodialysis machine, which externally performs the function of the patient's failed kidneys.
 A patient with kidney failure that requires haemodialysis has a surgical procedure to connect a large artery and vein, forming an arteriovenous fistula.

-The steal phenomenon is common in dialysis patients, but rarely leads to symptoms.
+The steal phenomenon is common in dialysis patients but rarely leads to symptoms.
 Tissue damage is prevented by two main mechanisms: compensatory dilatation of the downstream arteries, and collateral blood flow through alternative routes.
 If these compensatory mechanisms fail, tissue death in the fingertips and the hand may result.

 Risk factors for dialysis-associated steal syndrome include diabetes mellitus, peripheral arterial disease, patient age greater than 60 years, upper arm versus lower arm fistula, and multiple surgeries to the same limb.

-Bier spots were originally described in 1898 and have also been called physiologic anaemic macules, angiospastic macules and exaggerated physiologic mottling of the skin.
+Bier spots were originally described in 1898 and have also been called physiologic anaemic macules, angiospastic macules, and exaggerated physiologic mottling of the skin.

 Bier spots affect young adults, especially males.
 The reason for this is unknown.
 There are approximately 70 reports of patients with Bier spots in the medical literature.

 Bier spots are transient, small pale macules with an irregular border and surrounding blanching halo of erythema (redness).
-They are most common on arms and legs, and become less obvious or disappear on raising the affected limb.
+They are most common on arms and legs, and become less visible or disappear on raising the affected limb.

-The areas of pale skin are thought to be due to raised pressure constricting small veins (venous hypertension), relative to normal-appearing surrounding skin.
+The areas of pale skin are thought to be due to raised pressure constricting small veins (venous hypertension), relative to the normal-appearing surrounding skin.

 Naevus anaemicus is a localised collection of abnormal blood vessels present at birth, but it may not be visible until a few months of age.
 It is usually a single, asymptomatic pale patch that does not become reddened on rubbing.
 A mosaic form with multiple anaemic naevi can appear reticulate, or net-like.
-Naevus anaemicus most often affects the trunk, but can occur at any body site.
+Naevus anaemicus most often affects the trunk but can occur at any body site.